 Likewise, students and families should have freedom of choice in selecting their school which includes the right to eschew schools that are not meeting student needs.
 Free market incentives, innovations, and competition, particularly in our new digital age, would transform our education system and make the United States the global leader in education.

-We need to vigilantly protect our 2nd amendment right to keep an bear arms; the American people should never be helpless, defenseless victims.
+We need to vigilantly protect our right to keep an bear arms; the American people should never be helpless, defenseless victims.

 We must resist so called "red flag" laws, which are a dangerous slippery slope toward government obtaining the power to disarm American Citizens at will and without any semblance of due process.

-Let me be clear on this critical issue facing our country today: I will do everything I can to maximize your Constitutional right, indeed, your human right, to keep and bear arms.
+Let me be clear on this critical issue facing our country today: I will do everything I can to maximize your individual right, your human right, to keep and bear arms.

 Sex work should be decriminalized.
 People have the right to do as they wish with their bodies, without punishment or interference from the state.
 If this activity is brought out of the shadows, all individuals participating in this industry will be far safer.
 This has been the case with legalized sex work in Nevada.